 - Rain season is June-November.
 You’ll find cheaper hotel rates and flights, but…it will be rainy

 - Dress like you’re in a metropolis.
 Keep your shirt on in public, the police will hassle you.
-Don’t treat the city like a resort
+Don’t treat the city as a resort

 - No need to tip, but if you had great service at a restaurant, leave 10%